atsign-foundation/atsign.dev/content/en/docs/guides/dess-setup/dess-aws/_index.md

 ![img](images/clip_image012.jpg)

 Lastly we have to name our instance.
-This is name you will be presented with in your dashboard.
+This is the name you will be presented with in your dashboard.

 ![img](images/clip_image014.jpg)